piers-sinclair/pierssinclair.github.io/_posts/2021-07-21-Getting-Started-With-Ant-Design.md

 # Populating the card

 Let's start simple and add a card that has a title and some info about us.
-Jump into the user profile component and replace the react fragment tsx with the following:
+Jump into the user profile component and replace the code in the react fragment with the following:

 ```javascript
 <Card title={this.props.userProfile.FirstName + " " + this.props.userProfile.Surname}>